mieweb/docs/content/functions/system-administration/data-migration/import-export-json-files.md

 1. From the export database (i.e., the database from which the JSON file is being exported), navigate to the <strong>Control Panel</strong>.
 2. Go to the <strong>System Configuration</strong> tab.

 ![](../import-export-json-files.assets/72de864bf45d16752d5c88a211c69e9b.png)

 3. Select the module(s) needed for export from the database.
 It is permissible to select multiple modules for one JSON file.

 ![](../import-export-json-files.assets/681264a7ff99f76d3b48f579d7e93448.png)

 4. After selecting the module(s), click the <strong>Search</strong> button.
 5. A ListView will display for each of the modules selected.
 Users may choose to scroll through the page, marking each individual item for export, as needed; otherwise, there are two quick links available to <strong>Jump to Bottom</strong> of each ListView, or jump to the <strong>Bottom of Page</strong>.

 ![](../import-export-json-files.assets/15b6d0b5a2b83f7c0a1c69963588a558.png)

-6. Unless all items within each module need to be exported, be sure to click the <strong>Uncheck All </strong><strong><em>[Module Name]</em></strong><em> </em>button and select all of the items to be exported, individually.
+6. Unless all items within each module need to be exported, be sure to click the <strong>Uncheck All</strong> <strong><em>[Module Name]</em></strong>'<em></em> button and select all of the items to be exported, individually.

 ![](../import-export-json-files.assets/6e90b9b037b7845686f9ff41a0c5fba9.png)

 {{% tip %}}
 For larger lists, use Ctrl + F to find specific words/phrases/spellings in the page.
 {{% /tip %}}

 7. When finished selecting all of the items for export, go to the bottom of the page and provide a meaningful name for the export file and click the <strong>Export</strong> button.

 ![](../import-export-json-files.assets/c077c5f8c00205851092ad14b51a42e1.png)

 8. A message will display at the bottom of the screen, prompting the user to Save the file, or Cancel.
 Select <strong>Save</strong> to create the file for export.

 If the file has been saved, another message will display at the bottom of the screen allowing the user to open the file, or containing folder, once the file finishes saving.